 While searching for a solution to a completely different problem I was encountering with a client’s site, I found a free tool that will block Referrer Spam inside of Google Analytics.
 I’m not a very trusting person so, of course, I tested it out for myself and I’m glad to say, it worked better than I could have expected.
 What makes this so great is the process takes about a minute to complete.
 It automatically sets up a filter inside your Google Analytics account that blocks all the potential referring spam sites.

-The tool was created by an SEO company named Loganix.
-They keep the tool updated with the latest referrer sites and all you need to do is run the tool every few weeks to get a fresh list of sites.
+All you have to do is run the tool every few weeks to get a fresh list of sites.

 One other thing I’d like to mention is while testing out this tool, the owner of the company, Adam Steele, personally responded to my questions as I was trying to understand the tool better.
 That’s what I call good customer service!